ronneyramon/pravaler-conding-test/exercise3-sigie/README.md

 - [X] Institutions CRUD
 - [X] Students CRUD
 - [X] Courses CRUD
+- [X] List Students by Course
+- [X] List Courses by Institution
+- [X] List Students by Institution
+- [X] Auth (with disabled Register)
+- [X] Database seed
 - [ ] Batch apply Courses to Students
 - [ ] Batch apply Courses to Institutions
-- [X] Auth (with disable Register)
-- [ ] Database seed

 ## Future Improvements

 - [X] Validate unique and exists constraints on request
-- [ ] CPF and CNPJ validation and sanitization
+- [X] CPF and CNPJ validation and sanitization
+- [X] Success messages
+- [ ] Build and Deploy
-- [ ] Datatables
+- [ ] Date format and validation on inputs
 - [ ] Mobile Number sanitization
-- [ ] Add FKs on database
 - [ ] Store users's Id on created_by and updated_by columns for all entities
+- [ ] Globalization
+- [ ] CPF, CNPJ and Mobile Number formatation on views (for input and display)
+- [ ] Datatables
+- [ ] Add FKs on database?
 - [ ] Performance optimization
-- [ ] Build and Deploy

 ## Usage

+To get started, clone this repository in your local computer.
+Copy the file `.env.example` located inside `src` folder to `.env` on the same location.

+### Running locally with Docker

-To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.
+Make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system.

+If you want to change the default user and password of the MySQL connection, you need to change both `.env` and `docker-compose.yml` file.

+Open a terminal and from this cloned respository's root run `docker-compose up -d --build`.

+By default, the build will generate a application key, migrate and seed the database.

-First add your entire Laravel project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
-Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Laravel app running as intended. **Your Laravel app needs to be in the src directory first before bringing the containers up, otherwise the artisan container will not build, as it's missing the appropriate file.**
+Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see the app running as intended.

+#### Running composer, npm and artisan without installing them

-**New:** Three new containers have been added that handle Composer, NPM, and Artisan commands without having to have these platforms installed on your local computer.
+Three new containers have been added that handle Composer, NPM, and Artisan commands without having to have these platforms installed on your local computer.
 Use the following command templates from your project root, modifiying them to fit your particular use case:

 - `docker-compose run --rm composer update`
 - `docker-compose run --rm npm run dev`